 - Articulate new approaches to managing costs and to improving access, quality and safety.

-In addition, graduates of the MS-PopH degree program are able to achieve the above competencies plus:
+Graduates of the MS-PopH degree are able to achieve the above competencies plus:

 - Apply quantitative and qualitative analytic skills to develop, implement and evaluate programs that address population health issues at the institutional, community, regional and national levels.